 Only 40kms from the Tanzanian mainland, Zanzibar is at the crossroads of Africa, the Middle East and Asia.
 The influence on the culture, cuisine and architecture is evident in Stone Town especially and it is this aspect of Zanzibar that makes it the most interesting Indian Ocean destination.

-Zanzibar also offers some of the world’s best beach resorts.
-And then of course there are the beaches of Zanzibar, which are perfect for anyone who simply wants to enjoy a lazy and luxurious beach vacation, or relax after a busy East Africa safari.
+Zanzibar also offers some of the world’s beach resorts (you can check our Top 6 Best Zanzibar Resorts).
+And then of course there are the beaches of Zanzibar.
+These world-class beaches are perfect for anyone who simply wants to enjoy a lazy and luxurious beach vacation, or relax after a busy East Africa safari.

 Filled with a spectacular array of amazing wildlife and ringed by stunning beaches, Madagascar is an entirely unique holiday destination.
 Roughly the size of Texas or France, this haven for tropical fauna and flora is one of the world’s premier conservation areas possessing thousands of endemic species.

 Madagascar is home to strange and alluring lemurs, magnificent baobabs, fascinating reptiles, soul-stirring landscapes and pristine beaches.
 This incredibly diverse land has roughly 5,000km of coastline, 450km of barrier reef and 250 islands.
-Divers will relish the chance to see rays, whale sharks, reef sharks and more, while snorkelers will be awed by the dynamic colour and vitality of the corals, turtles and fish.
-Madagascar’s uniqueness and diversity ensure that it holds a special place in the hearts of all who visit it.
+Divers will relish the chance to see rays, whale sharks, reef sharks and more.
+Snorkelers will be awed by the dynamic colour and vitality of the corals, turtles and fish.
+Madagascar’s diversity, and therefore uniqueness, ensures that it holds a special place in the hearts of all who visit it.

 Why Travel with Rhino Africa?

 As the leading safari company in Africa, we pride ourselves in knowing everything there is about our magical continent.
 Whether it’s an East Africa safari, a mokoro ride in the Okavango Delta or a beach holiday of your dreams, our expert consultants are on hand to make your dream holiday come true.
-To start your next Africa adventure contact one of our Travel Experts now.
+If you enjoyed this Indian Ocean Islands guide and are thinking of going on a trip to some of the world’s most beautiful beaches then don’t hesitate to contact one of our Travel Experts!